Equatorial Palm Oil plc (PAL.L) (LON:PAL) Shares Gap Up to $0.68

-Shares of Equatorial Palm Oil plc (PAL.L) (LON:PAL) gapped up before the market opened on Tuesday .
+Equatorial Palm Oil plc (PAL.L) (LON:PAL) gapped up prior to trading on Monday .
 The stock had previously closed at $0.68, but opened at $0.75.
 Equatorial Palm Oil plc (PAL.L) shares last traded at $0.75, with a volume of 4,596,358 shares changing hands.

-The firm has a market capitalization of £3.42 million and a PE ratio of -0.44.
-The stock’s fifty day simple moving average is GBX 0.75 and its 200 day simple moving average is GBX 0.64.
+The company has a market cap of £3.42 million and a price-to-earnings ratio of -0.44.
+The firm has a fifty day moving average price of GBX 0.75 and a 200 day moving average price of GBX 0.64.

 Equatorial Palm Oil plc, together with its subsidiaries, develops and produces crude palm oil in Liberia.
 The company was founded in 2005 and is based in London, the United Kingdom.